marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

     }
 }
 {% endhighlight %}
-After refacting both dependencies and tested components are now stored in fields of test class.
+After refactoring both dependencies and tested components are now stored in fields of test class.
 JUnit calls any method annotated by `@Before` before executing each of test methods contained in test class.